-Mark March 27 on the calendar.
-The ABA Law Student Division has selected that day as the official National Mental Health Day at law schools across the country.
-Law schools are encouraged to sponsor educational programs and events that foster breaking the stigma associated with depression and anxiety amongst law students and lawyers.
+The ABA Law Student Division has selected March 28th as the official National Mental Health Day at law schools across the country.
+Law schools are encouraged to sponsor educational programs and events that teach and foster breaking the stigma associated with severe depression and anxiety among law students and lawyers.

 National Mental Health Day for Law Schools - March 28, 2018

 Live Twitter Chat on Law Student Wellness | March 28, 2018 | 1-2pm ET

 Students face myriad issues and stressors as they transition both into law school and ultimately from law school into the profession.
 Some students will seek assistance when issues and pressures mount, while others will attempt to go it alone.
 In recognition of Mental Health Day, on March 28, 2018, the ABA Commission on Lawyer Assistance Programs and Law Student Division will be hosting a live Twitter Chat on law student wellness.
 This national Twitter Chat aims to encourage students to seek help when they need it, by addressing questions around stigma, bar application character and fitness, and anything else on the minds of students and those who care about them.
 From 1:00 to 2:00pm Eastern time, @ABACoLAP and @ABAlsd will be discussing the topic over Twitter with special guests:

 Mistie Bauscher, a Caldwell native, is a criminal trial attorney and a partner in the Briggs & Bauscher law firm.
 She graduated magna cum laude from Gonzaga University in 2004.
 Ms. Bauscher obtained her Juris Doctor degree from the University of Idaho in 2010, finishing among the top 25 percent of her class.
 She is a member of the Idaho Association of Criminal Defense Attorneys.